KeerthiKeswaran/Radiant-AI-Intelligent-X-Ray-Detection/README.md

 ## Conclusion

-Radiant-AI is committed to providing cutting-edge AI solutions for medical diagnostics.
+Probe2Cure is committed to providing cutting-edge AI solutions for medical diagnostics.
 Our platform not only offers high accuracy in detecting critical conditions but also aims to support medical professionals with reliable and timely insights.
 We continue to evolve and improve our technology to better serve the healthcare community.

 ---